saikrishna-git1/USB_HID_mouse_STM32F429/README.md

 ## Packets
 A pkt is the smallest unit of data txed in USB.
 Packets are grouped into Frames (see above).
 The bytes of a pkt are txed LSB first.
+Every pkt should start with a SOP (Sync) field.
 Pkt fields:
 Sync (SOP) ...
 Data ...
 EOP
 ... - metadata about the data(payload) and the pkt itself.